unboundsecurity/casp-express-deploy/casp-docker/README.md

 1. [Request](mailto:support@unboundtech.com) to be added to Unbound's Docker organization.
 1. Download or clone this repository from the [main page](https://github.com/unbound-tech/CASP-Express-Deploy) or click [here](https://github.com/unbound-tech/CASP-Express-Deploy/archive/master.zip).
 1. The downloaded repository file should be uncompressed and placed on the device where you will run Docker.
-The repo contains a folder called *docker*.
+The download contains a folder called *casp-docker*.
 You must start Docker from this folder.
-1. Open a terminal and navigate to the `docker` folder.
+1. Open a terminal and navigate to the `casp-docker` folder.
 1. Create a file called *.env* in the same folder as the repository.
 The *.env* file holds your access tokens (see [Prerequisites](#Prerequisites)).

    Note: The file must not have any prefix, i.e. the file name must be *.env*.